 It is easy to conquer the world from the back of a horse…

 Of the three million horses inhabiting the vast Mongolian steppe, the great majority of them live in huge quasi-feral herds.
-They live, eat, and die here having to survive temperature extremes from minus 40 degrees Celsius in winter to plus 30 in the summer.
-They eat grass and little else, drink water as they find it, and are rarely given any nutritional extras by their human partners.
+They live, eat and die here, having to survive temperature extremes from -40°C in winter to +30°C in the summer.
+They eat grass and little else, drink water as they find it and are rarely given any nutritional extras by their human partners.

 A Mongol without a horse is like a bird without wings

-The male horses are used for transportation, racing, and occasionally meat.
+The male horses are used for transportation, racing and occasionally meat.
 The mares are rarely ridden but are used for breeding and milk (being milked up to six times a day in summer).
-Most of the horses are ‘owned’ by a herder or family, and are brought in a few times a day in a similar way to cattle being herded.
+Most of the horses are ‘owned’ by a herder or family, and are brought in a few times a day in a similar way to gathering cattle in other cultures.

-Racing plays an important part in the Mongolian social culture and approximately half the herding families keep one or two racehorses.
-‘Naadams’ or race meetings happen four or five times over the summer, from very local meets right up to the massive National Festival in the capital city of Ulaanbataar in July.
-The children also race yearling and two year old horses over short distances (minimum 5 kms).
+Racing plays an important part in the Mongolian social culture and approximately half of the herding families keep one or two racehorses.
+‘Naadams’, or race meetings, happen four or five times over the summer, from very local meets right up to the massive National Festival in the capital city of Ulaanbataar in July.
+The children also race yearling and two year old horses over shorter distances (minimum 5 kms).

 Mongolians see horses the way most people see their cars

 The Mongolian riding style varies greatly from western equitation in that Mongolians leave the horse a great amount of freedom in a given situation whilst they perform other tasks.
 They do not expect to completely control the horse, but trust it to do its job and find the best way through.
 Therefore, if a western rider gets on a Mongolian horse and expects absolute control, the Mongolian horses rebel.

 Most Mongolian horses have five gaits instead of four (the fifth being a running walk), and most seem to prefer cantering in virtually any situation.